davidfunnell/trax/docs/api_documentation.md

 	    "message": "Does not exist, Can't Delete"
     }

-## Service microservice

-The Service microservice is run on http://localhost:8080 on your local machine.

 ### API Help
 Below are a list of RESTful api endpoints that the Service microservice uses.